Laurențiu Marinescu

-Laurențiu Nicolae Marinescu (born 25 August 1984) is a former Romanian professional footballer who played as a midfielder and currently he is a fitness coach at Liga I club Petrolul Ploiești.
+Laurențiu Nicolae Marinescu (born 25 August 1984) is a Romanian former professional footballer who played as a midfielder and currently he is a fitness coach at Liga I club Petrolul Ploiești.

 Club career

 Marinescu was born on 25 August 1984 in Ploiești, Romania and began playing junior-level football at local club Petrolul.
 He started to play senior-level football for Petrolul during the 2002–03 Divizia B season, helping the team earn promotion to the first division at the end of it.
 Afterwards, on 9 August 2003 he made his Divizia A debut when coach Florin Marin sent him in the 79th minute to replace Daniel Costescu in a 4–1 away loss to Ceahlăul Piatra Neamț.
 He netted his first goal in the competition in a 5–2 home loss to Gloria Bistrița.
 At the end of the season the team was relegated back to the second division where Marinescu would play for the following five seasons.

 In 2009, he was transferred by title holders Unirea Urziceni from Petrolul.
 In the first league match that coach Dan Petrescu used him, Marinescu scored the only goal in a win over Unirea Alba Iulia, helping Urziceni finish the season in second place.
 He also made his debut in European competitions, playing in a 1–0 loss to Liverpool at Anfield in the round of 32 of the Europa League.
 Marinescu started the following season by playing in both legs of Urziceni's 1–0 aggregate loss to Zenit Saint Petersburg in the 2010–11 Champions League third qualifying round.
 Then he played in a 4–1 loss to Hajduk Split in the 2010–11 Europa League play-off.

 In August 2010 he signed a contract with Steaua București alongside teammates from Unirea Urziceni: Galamaz, Vilana, Apostol, Bilașco, Onofraș and Brandán.
 With Steaua he won the 2010–11 Cupa României despite not playing in the final.